What did Brooklyn Nine-Nine S6E14 get wrong about cybersecurity? Just about everything.

 03:34 – “I have an override code I can use to wipe the servers clean.”

 As the clock ticks, Captain Holt suggests using his override code to delete the entire server database.
-This is unrealistic because as a user, the captain would not have this type of privilege.
-With a security solution, network admins can apply policies to control access for every client based on their role (like the role-based access control BlueCat provides).
+This is unrealistic because, as a user, the captain would not have this type of privilege.
+With a security solution, network admins can apply policies to control access for every client based on their role (like the role-based access control that BlueCat Edge provides).

-More questions arise when they reveal that the server is only backed up twice a year.
-Today, both physical and virtual servers get backed up as often as once every 30 minutes to once a week minimum!
+More questions arise when they reveal that the server is only backed up twice a year!
+Today, at a minimum, both physical and virtual servers usually get backed up once weekly, or up to as often as every 30 minutes.

 04:22 – “They [the malicious actor] must be going through a physical AP!”

-If someone was attempting a breach of a physical access point (AP) they would have to physically tamper with WiFi routers and ethernet cables.
-These are typically located on the ceiling.
-If we take the statement at face value, going through a physical AP would mean tampering with a device on the ceiling in the middle of the day.
+If someone was attempting to breach a physical access point (AP) they would have to physically tamper with WiFi routers and ethernet cables.
+These are typically located in the ceiling.
+If we take the statement at face value, going through a physical AP would mean tampering with a device in the ceiling in the middle of the day.
 With the type of security you’d expect from a police precinct in Brooklyn, this is unrealistic.

 15:16 – “We just got a NOS ping from the first floor.
 The hacker is in room 103!”

-Oblivious, the team follow Knox’s fake directions, nearly letting him get away with his plan.
+Oblivious, the team follows Knox’s fake directions, nearly letting him get away with his plan.
 Luckily, the squad races back to Holt’s office just in time to stop him from wiping the database.

 Social engineering and the importance of cybersecurity awareness